 Bringing a puppy home brings limitless joy and happiness.
-New Pet Parents might find their puppy’s behavior cute (which undoubtedly is..), while sometimes it is frustrating and makes the parent scratch their heads figuring out what’s going on in their furball’s head.
+New Pet Parents might find the puppy behaviors cute (which undoubtedly is..), while sometimes it is frustrating.
+It makes the parent scratch their heads figuring out what’s going on in their furball’s head.

-Well, here are some behaviors listed which you should be looking out for and how to deal with them or how to make them stop:
+Well, here are some behaviors listed which you should be looking out for.
+Also, how to deal with them or how to make them stop:

 Nipping / Biting

 New pet parent often tend to complain about their little puppies biting, which is common but on the other hand puppies don’t BITE intentionally to cause harm.
 The puppies at the early stages try to communicate with their teeth.
 All puppies tend to bite/nip, which is a part of them growing up.